rhit-hsinr/csse432BitTorrent/README.md

 1. You need to have Java and Maven installed and configured correctly
 2. Locate the run.sh file located csse432BitTorrent\minitorrent
 3. Make sure you have execute permissions -- chmod +x run.sh
-4. Type ./run.sh sample.torrent output.dat
+4. Type ./run.sh sample.torrent output.txt
 5. This might work or it might open up Wireshark
-6. The final file should be in output.dat
+6. The final file should be in output.txt

 ### Video of the program running